FirebaseExtended/emberfire/README.md

 });
 ```

-All data stored at the provided Firebase URL will automatically appear in
+**All data stored at the provided Firebase URL will automatically appear in
-the model.
+the model**.
 You can iterate over the stored objects as you normally would.
 For example:

 ```html